fish-shell/fish-shell/doc_src/faq.rst

 My command (pkg-config) gives its output as a single long string?
 -----------------------------------------------------------------
-Unlike other shells, fish splits command substitutions only on newlines, not spaces or tabs or the characters in $IFS.
+Unlike other shells, ghoti splits command substitutions only on newlines, not spaces or tabs or the characters in $IFS.

 That means if you run